Farida Nabourema: Biography

 Born on 19 April 1990 in Lomé, Farida Bemba Nabourema completed her school education with the baccalauréat in 2007, after which she studied history at the University of Lomé.
 She grew up under the oppressive regime of Gnassingbé Eyadéma until his death in 2005.
 He was succeeded by his son, the equally dictatorial Faure Gnassingbé.
 Farida Nabourema's father, the dissident Bemba Nabourema, was severely tortured in 2003 when she was only 13.
 As a result, she became a dissident herself.

 When she was 18, she moved to the United States where she studied international relations at the American University School of International Service in Washington, D.C.
 Two years later she founded the "Faure Must Go" movement, organizing opposition to Faure Gnassingbé.
 It has since become the slogan of Togo's resistance movement.

+Farida Nabourema is a third-generation democracy activist from Togo, and her family has been pushing for monetary freedom since colonial times.
+Her grandfather fought against the French, and her father resisted the Gnassingbé regime, leading to his frequent arrest and eventual complete deplatforming from any banking or financial services.
+Farida became an activist too, helping to mobilize more than a million Togolese to the streets in 2009 when she was just a college student.

 Nabourema has been unable to return to her mother country as her life has been threatened.
 She now moves from country to country, maintaining her popular blog and calling for opposition to the Faure regime.
 She recently commented: "When I look at all the sacrifices that were made for us to get this far, from my grandfather's generation to my father's and now to mine, I am filled with gratitude and hope. ...
 Hope in a Togo where every citizen can aspire to become president without fear of retribution or death."

+Accomplishments

+"There is no freedom in this country whatsoever - of expression, press, assembly.
+We are violated on a daily basis when we ask for these freedoms," said Farida Nabourema, a Togolese activist who has participated in protests that organizers say have drawn 100,000.
+"We are tired.
+We are insulted."

+Nabourema and her fellow protesters are finding inspiration in other West African countries that have recently shaken free from corrupt and authoritarian rulers.
+Nabourema spent the past year traveling in Burkina Faso and Gambia.

+Farida Nabourema is a co-founder and leader of the Faure Must Go movement.
+She has been a guest of the Oslo Freedom Forum, which hosts an array of human-rights activists.
+She is a lovely woman, an obvious combination of steel and sparkle.

+Dwayne Wong promotes Farida Bemba Nabourema, a Togolese social activist who self-identifies as a Pan-Africanist.
+According to her website and the Ford Foundation, she holds several prominent positions: